Life Sciences Expertise

 We can train on CSA and critical thinking best practices, develop your CSA methodology, or create a pilot program to drive adoption across your organization.
 Let’s discuss your needs.

-Why is the FDA introducing Computer Software Assurance?
+Why did the FDA introduce Computer Software Assurance?

 As part of their Case for Quality program, the FDA identified several barriers to CSV: